What You Need to Know

 You can remain on legacy services in the short-term, in which case:

-- Further increases are expected later in the year
+• Further increases have already been announced for later in the year

 However you will need to have taken action in the coming months to ensure service continuity.